-The ECITB ITEC programme got underway at NETA today with a visit from some of the ECITB’s senior team.
+The ECITB ITEC programme got underway at NETA today with a visit from some of the ECITB’s team.

 Mark Rae, the ECITB’s Account Manager for the North of England and Shashi Ardeshana, ECITB’s Provider Account Manager dropped in to NETA to give the students an introduction to the ITEC programme informing them of the ‘ins and outs’ of the engineering construction industry.